team-bitskrieg/CTF-writeups/tuctf/The Nack/README.md

 >474f41540147494638

 which translates to
->GOAT__SOH__GIF8
+>GOAT\x01GIF8

 Looks like we have a [GIF](files/gif.mp4) being sent in 4 byte chunks over SYN packets.
 We can use tshark to extract just the data from the pcap
 >tshark -r ce6e1a612a1da91648306ace0cf7151e6531abc9.pcapng -T fields -e data | tr -d '\n' > tempfile.txt

 We get [tempfile.txt](files/tempfile.txt) with just the data from all the packets as a hex string.
-Now we need to remove the 474f415401 (GOAT__SOH__) prefixing the data in every packet.
+Now we need to remove the 474f415401 (GOAT\x01) prefixing the data in every packet.
 That can be done quickly using any text editor and the find and replace feature.
 This leaves us with the contents of the GIF as a hex string ([imagehex.txt](files/imagehex.txt)).

 We can use the python interpreter to convert this hex string to a GIF
 ```python